What is Content? It’s not Your Sales Copy

 Content is not the packaging!
 It’s what’s inside the package!
 Here it’s escalating panic from the Hoxton Street Monster Supplies.

-Once I published a list post about the 10 most common content strategy mistakes most businesses make.
+One day I published a list post about the 10 most common content strategy mistakes most businesses make.

 In that post I promised to elaborate in a separate post on each item of the list.
 Here we go.
 Let’s start with one: the definition of content.

 What is content?
 Everybody seems to know it.
 Most people seem to agree that it’s the monarch.

 Large corporations and their CEOs have spread the “content is king” mantra for decades, even before the Internet really started out.